Understanding spinal cord injury

 Employment and Training opportunities

-There are a range of disability employment and training pathways for people with a spinal injury designed to help you reach your goals.
+There are a range of disability employment and training pathways to help people who have Parkinson's to re-enter or join the workforce.